EcoGuard perimeter insect control

 What do we have in our yard that makes it pollinator friendly?
 A variety of flowering plants that bloom from spring to late fall.
 Bulbs in the spring such as daffodils and tulips, violas, pansies, early spring ground covers and a lilac bush, for example.
 Bees and other pollinators love our butterfly bushes, roses, huge variety of coreopsis flowers, zinnias, poppies, dianthus, hollyhocks, cosmos, and too many to mention.
 In fall, mums, Russian sage and sedum and other frost resistant flowers continue to provide color and food sources.

 Grubs are causing damage in lawns this time of year.
 Grubs eat the roots of your grass, causing damage.
-Grubs are difficult because they also attract raccoons, skunks and other animals that dig up the grass to feed on them.
-The animals can cause even more damage than...
+Grubs are difficult because they also attract raccoons, skunks and even birds dig up the grass to feed on them.
+The animals can cause even more damage than the...

 Here in Northern Colorado, we are having a Mosquito Plague because of all the rain this spring.
 I don't know about you, but our family hasn't been enjoying the outdoors as much because of the pesky skeeters.
 So I bought ingredients for making some homemade mosquito...